1995eaton/chromium-vim/README.md

 map <Up> scrollUp
 map <Down> scrollDown
 ```
-and the blacklists text box would have this line:
+and the blacklistedsites setting would have this entry:
 ```
-*://*/*.pdf <Up> <Down>
+"*://*/*.pdf <Up> <Down>"
 ```
- * The blacklists text box uses Chrome's @match pattern.
+ * The blacklistedsites setting uses Chrome's @match pattern.
 See https://developer.chrome.com/extensions/match_patterns for a description of the syntax.

 ###Mappings
  * Normal mappings are defined with the following structure: ```map <KEY> <MAPPING_NAME>```